Share Rights in Cyprus – Share Redemption

-This means that an alteration of capital with the approval of the various members should cannot introduce the right of redemption whereas the right to vote might be freely introduced into a specific class after the shares have been issued.
+This means that an alteration of capital, with the approval of the various members, cannot introduce the right of redemption; whereas the right to vote might be freely introduced into a specific class after the shares have been issued.

 What is a Right of Redemption?

-A right of redemption means that the Cyprus Company ‘s board of directors or the shareholders can decide to redeem (cancel) the shares in eexchange for cash or a fresh issue of shares (εξαργυρώνω μετατρέπω σε μετρητά τίτλους με χρηματική αξία (π.χ. επιταγές, κλπ)).
+A right of redemption means that the Cyprus Company ‘s board of directors or the shareholders can decide to redeem (cancel) the shares in exchange for cash or a fresh issue of shares (in Greek εξαργυρώνω μετατρέπω σε μετρητά τίτλους με χρηματική αξία (π.χ. επιταγές, κλπ)).

-The Cyprus Company’s Articles of Association will typically include provisions specifying the method, time frames and process to be followed for the redemption however Section 57 of the Cyprus Companies law should not be neglected since it also includes certain limitations such as the obligation to redeem only out of profits available for distribution.
+The Cyprus Company’s Articles of Association will typically include provisions specifying the method, time frame and process to be followed for the share redemption; nevertheless, Section 57 of the Cyprus Companies law should not be neglected, since it also includes certain limitations such as the obligation to redeem only out of profits available for distribution.

 What is the Effect of Share Redemption in Cyprus?